 4. A day of pampering

 What’s better than a day of pampering?
-Find an offer ‘for two’ and you can take yourself and a friend – most people would be happy to go halves with you if you’re not buying gifts! – and spend a day not only being pampered, sipping sparkling wine, and eating tiny sandwiches, but also pool side having grown up conversations, with no one begging for ice creams (choose your friend wisely!).
+Find an offer ‘for two’ and you can take yourself and a friend – most people would be happy to go halves with you if you’re not buying gifts! – and spend a day at a med spa not only being pampered, sipping sparkling or red wine, and eating tiny sandwiches, but also pool side having grown up conversations, with no one begging for ice creams (choose your friend wisely!).
 Sounds like heaven to me.

 5. Use those babysitting offers